 Don’t worry though if you want to do even more activities.
 Each day the guide will go through optional activities which are an extra cost that they can book you on.
 This means you are not missing out on experiencing a destination.

 The guides also know the ‘must do’ things which is especially important to make the most out of your time.

 Stray Asia Mekong Pass Itinerary

-At 6pm we strolled into a fairly packed store full of travelers of all different types.
+At 6 pm we strolled into a fairly packed store full of travelers of all different types.
 The friendly staff handed out beer and soft drinks before beginning to explain the upcoming journey and how to use the Stray system.
-Last minute details were shared and many questions answered.
+Last-minute details were shared and many questions were answered.

 I decided to experience the ‘Venice of the East’ by jumping onboard one of the boats with some of my fellow Stray travelers.
 This was a highlight of our Ayutthaya day trip and took us around a few of the temples with our guide sharing facts along the way.

 We had dinner back at Good Luck Guesthouse and made a stop at 7/11 for snacks before boarding the overnight train to Chiang Mai.